 Artists of Extraordinary Ability (O-1 and EB-1)

 U.S. immigration laws provide a temporary (O-1) and permanent residence (EB-1) category for “extraordinary” artists.
 Although having a Grammy or another major award can be a hands-down qualifier, artists can qualify for O-1 and EB-1 based on other types of significant achievements and recognition.
 The O-1 can be granted initially for up to three years, and extensions are permitted.
 Although the O-1 criteria are similar to the EB-1 criteria for permanent residence, the overall standard of EB-1 is considerably higher.
 Essential supporting staff may qualify for O-2 classification.
+You’ll be glad to learn that the o1 visa requirements with phd are pretty straight forward.

 Internationally Recognized Performing Groups (P-1)